UPDATE Jan 2021: Looking for the latest updates on version control systems? Read our most recent post on VCS:

 Git vs Mercurial

 When comparing Git to Mercurial, there are a couple of important points to note:

 - Both Git and Mercurial's way of handling history is essentially just a directed acyclic graph.
 However, Mercurial provides you with a simple linear history that can cause confusion.
 Git, on the other hand, enables you to follow the history backwards, but it is complicated and can get hard to follow.

 - Git is often believed to handle branches better than Mercurial.
 Git's branch structure helps you avoid merging code in the wrong place.

 - Git enforces technical excellence.
 Simply put, if you are not a Git expert, it's probably a good idea to use Mercurial or get some training before starting to work with Git.

 - Git is more powerful for larger projects.
 One good example of its superior feature set is “partial checkouts”.

-codeBeamer ALM supports both Git and Mercurial, and in addition to version control, gives you a powerful toolset to support digital product development across the entire lifecycle.
+codeBeamer ALM supports both Git and Mercurial, and in addition to version control, it provides a powerful toolset to support digital product development across the entire lifecycle.
 Try this integrated Application Lifecycle Management platform free for 30 days, or contact us with your questions!